KronosTheLate/FresnelEquations.jl/README.md

 t_p = 0.6018883061935153
 ```

-Each function has detailed docstrings, which are concidered the documentation of this package.
+The functions have detailed docstrings, which are concidered the documentation of this package.
 Type `?` to enter the REPL help mode, and enter the name of the function to see the docstring.
 For example:
 ```julia
 help?> R_s